Clusters

 Auto-pause

-(or untagged) clusters are automatically paused eight hours after a cluster is created or resumed from a paused state.
+Free Trial clusters are automatically paused after a period of inactivity.
 Auto-pause occurs regardless of cluster usage.

 You can resume a paused cluster at any time, which typically takes five to ten minutes to complete.
-See resume your cluster.
+See resume a cluster.

 - Clusters tagged as